-It can be difficult to keep on top of your pensions savings, having your pensions in a number of different places can make this more confusing.
+It can be difficult to keep on top of your pension savings.
+Having your pensions in several different places can make this more confusing.
 In addition, if you don’t know what you’ve got, it’s nearly impossible to understand whether you’re on track to reach your retirement goals.
 To help you with this, you can also discover how much you should be saving for retirement using a pension calculator.

 Consolidating your pensions into one place makes it easier to see how your investments are performing and know precisely what you’re paying in fees at any time.

 If you’re consolidating your old plans into a personal pension, make sure your portfolio is suitable for your investor profile and time horizon.
 This will put your money in the best position to grow for the retirement income you need.

 And if you’re not on track to get the retirement income you were hoping for, you can also easily identify and make the necessary adjustments you need to get there.

-The industry is more flexible than ever before, which allows consumers to make the adjustments they need to get the retirement income they want.
+The industry is more flexible than ever before, allowing consumers to make the adjustments they need to get the retirement income they want.
 But you’ll need to check whether you’ll pay a transfer fee to move your money to a new pension pot or whether you’ll lose any benefits like a guaranteed annuity rate before you do anything.

 Defined benefit transfer